RobTillaart/AD520X/README.md

 The library is not yet confirmed to work for **AD8402** (2 channels).
 This device has  a very similar interface (datasheet comparison) so it should work.
 If you can confirm the AD8402 works, please let me know.

+#### 0.4.0 breaking change

+The version 0.4.0 has breaking changes in the interface.
+The essence is removal of ESP32 specific code from the library.
+This makes it possible to support the ESP32-S3 and other processors in the future.
+Also it makes the library a bit simpler to maintain.

 #### Related